tcorwin/CourseProj-GetCleanData/README.md

 During the above step, the grouping variables were renamed.
 This code appropriately renames them as 'activity' and 'subject'.

 ##Write data to file
-This code writes the table, 'tidy_data', out to a .txt file that is tab-separated and has no row names.
+This code writes the table, 'tidy_data', out to a file called 'TidyData.txt' that is tab-separated and has no row names.